tabiya-tech/compass/backend/README.md

 - `MONGODB_URI`: The URI of the MongoDB Atlas instance to use where the ESCO data is stored.
 - `VERTEX_API_REGION`: The region of the Vertex API to use.
 - `LOG_CONFIG_FILE`: See the [Logging](#logging) section for more information.
+- `BACKEND_URL`: The URL of the backend.
+It is used to correctly configure Swagger UI to make requests to the backend.
+If not set, the default value is `/`
+- `FRONTEND_DOMAIN`: The domain of the frontend.
+It is used to set the CORS policy.
+If not set, the default value is `*`

 The backend supports the use of a `.env` file to set the environment variables.
 Create a `.env` file in the root directory of the backend project and set the environment variables as follows: